 Participants in this women-only seminar commit to the preparation of a rigorous 3000+ word scholarly essay on a woman poet for the Mezzo Cammin Women Poets Timeline Project, an online database currently containing 50+ such essays founded by Dr. Kim Bridgford.

 Essays should be about one third biography and two thirds critical analysis, written using MLA format, and include 3-4 poems.
 Each essay should aim to provide a critical introduction to the poet written at a level suitable for undergraduate readers.

 Anna M. Evans' poems have appeared in the Harvard Review, Atlanta Review, Rattle, American Arts Quarterly, and 32 Poems.
-She gained her MFA from Bennington College, and is the Editor of the Raintown Review.
+She gained her MFA from Bennington College.
 Recipient of Fellowships from the MacDowell Artists' Colony and the Virginia Center for the Creative Arts, and winner of the 2012 Rattle Poetry Prize Readers' Choice Award, she currently teaches at West Windsor Art Center and Richard Stockton College of NJ.
-Her new sonnet collection, Sisters & Courtesans, is available from White Violet Press.
+Her sonnet collection, Sisters & Courtesans, is available from White Violet Press.
+Her new collection, Under Dark Waters: Surviving the Titanic, is available from Able Muse Press.
 Visit her online at annamevans.com.

 with Joshua Mehigan